 When you are discussing your energy plan with your retailer, you have a choice about which type of tariff or pricing structure would suit your home and lifestyle.

 Your home’s smart meter that is installed and managed by us, makes it possible for you to access a variety of tariffs.

 Remember to take a look at your energy retailer’s Basic Plan Information Document for all the terms and conditions.

-To find out more about which tariff would suit you, see the information available through the Australian Energy Foundation and Australian Energy Regulator.
+To find out more about which tariff would suit you, see network and tariff information.

 If you are moving addresses or just want to make sure you are paying the right amount, you can compare energy plans offered by different electricity retailers.